FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_community/group_deploy_case.md

 ![](../../../images/articles/group_deploy_case/3.png)

-The download _ fisco function of the tool class is the main card here.。No cdn friend can vim modify this url as follows:
+The download _ fisco function of the tool class is the main card here。No cdn friend can vim modify this url as follows:

 ```bash
 fisco official cdn